Euro zone government bond yields rise as banking fears ease

 March 28 (Reuters) - Euro zone government bond yields rose on Tuesday while expectations over the European Central Bank terminal rate have stabilised in the last few sessions after high volatility.

-Headlines on measures to face risks of a banking crisis continued to drive financial markets.
+Headlines on measures to ensure stability in the banking sector continued to drive financial markets.

-Germany's 10-year government bond yield DE10YT=RR, the bloc's benchmark, rose 6 basis points (bps) to 2.28%.
-It was still in the low part of a recent range between 1.92%, hit around a week ago, and 2.77%, the highest level since July 2011 reached in early March.
+Germany's 10-year government bond yield DE10YT=RR, the bloc's benchmark, rose 8 basis points (bps) to 2.30%.
+It was in the middle of a range between 1.92%, hit around a week ago, and 2.77%, the highest level since July 2011 reached in early March.

-Market expectations for the ECB hiking path remained subdued compared to recent highs above 4%.
+"Market expectations about future rate hikes remained subdued as financial stress is still weighing, with some investors expecting a tightening of lending standards due to the banking sector turmoil," said Joost van Leenders, senior investment strategist at Van Lanschot Kempen.

+"When this wobble settles, the market will refocus on inflation and the need for further tightening," he added, arguing that the ECB depo rate might peak at 4%.

-Meanwhile, the German yield curve recently eased its inversion showing markets see a recession induced by monetary tightening as less likely.
+The German yield curve recently eased its inversion, showing that markets see a recession induced by monetary tightening as less likely.

-While markets keep discounting less tightening due to uncertainties about the health of the global banking system, ECB officials delivered mixed messages.
+While investors keep discounting less tightening due to uncertainties about the health of the global banking system, ECB officials delivered mixed messages.

-Recent survey data on euro zone growth have been surprisingly positive and there was no sign of weakening in the labour market, ECB board member Isabel Schnabel said.

 Portuguese central bank Governor Mario Centeno argued that wage growth in the euro area is not fuelling inflation, and the relatively quick nominal wage increases are still compatible with monetary policy.

+Last week Bundesbank President Joachim Nagel played down another sell-off in bank shares as a natural extension of the recent market volatility calling for more rate hikes.

-Market stress indicators were in the middle of the recent range, showing worries about a banking crisis did not vanish.
+A market stress indicator was in the low part of the recent range, showing worries about a banking crisis were fading.

 A swap spread measures the premium on the fixed leg of an interest rate swap, used by investors to hedge against rate risk relative to bond yields.